The-Strategy-Unit/nhp_outputs/tests/testthat/_snaps/mod_principal_change_factor_effects.md

             <p>
               These results should be regarded as rough, high-level estimates of the number of rows added/removed due to each parameter.
               Bed days are defined as the difference in days between discharge and admission, plus one day.
+              One bed day is added to account for zero length of stay spells/partial days at the beginning and end of a spell.
               See the
               <a href="https://connect.strategyunitwm.nhs.uk/nhp/project_information/user_guide/glossary.html">model project information site</a>
               for definitions of terms.